01e9/color-scheme/sublime-text/README.md

 # To Do

 * Try to get characters `()[]` (and `{}`?) to be a slight grey rather than white or whatever

-# Can't Do

-* Highlighting parameters differently to local variables
-  * at best in the function declaration, [not throughout](http://www.sublimetext.com/forum/viewtopic.php?f=2&t=11632), so no point